Fruit chutney is a sweet, fruity homemade condiment made using mixed garden fruits and is suitable for long storage.

 Prepare the jars while the fruit is cooking.
 The jars (with lids removed) and lids can be sterilised by placing on a baking tray in the oven at a low temperature for about 10 minutes.
 If you have an Aga then the simmering oven is the perfect temperature for sterilising the jars.

-Pour or spoon the mixture into the sterilised jars.
+Transfer the mixture into the sterilised jars.
 Start by filling any larger jars, leaving any smaller jars to the end as your aim is to completely fill any jars you use.
 Partly filled jars will contain more air and may not keep as well as full jars.
 If you see any air pockets place a knife into the mixture to remove the pocket of air.
 Screw the caps onto the jars and leave your jars of chutney to cool.
 Clean any runs from the outsides of the jars or lids.

 To store